NinjaCloud/Ansible-CTJGP/Lab2-Ad-Hoc Commands.md

-### Create a user ansible-new in the 2 nodes + the control node.
-This creates the new user and the home directory /home/ansible-new
+### Create a user ansible-test in the the control node.
 ```
 ansible localhost -m user -a "name=ansible-test" --become
 ```